zarthur/CSCC-Fundamentals-Android-Notes/week_03/readme.md

 # Week 3 - Introduction to Methods and Enumerations

+User input, methods, enumerations

 ## Corresponding Text
 *Learn Java for Android Development*, pp. 107-124, 275-276

 ## Methods
 As our programs become more complex, it becomes important to divide and organize our code in a meaningful way.
 For example, if we perform the same set of steps by executing similar sets of statements, we might want to be able to group those steps together and write them only once rather than writing them over and over again.
 Often we can do this sort of grouping using looping statements.
 Another way to group parts of our code is by behavior.
 **Behaviors** refer to some sequence of code that performs a certain task.
 In addition to this week's discussion, we'll talk more about behaviors when we discuss classes and objects.

 Java represents behavior using methods.  **Methods** are named blocks of code.
 In your reading, you will see references to class methods and instance methods.
 For now, we'll only be looking at class methods but we'll talk about both again later.
 For the remainder of this week's discussion, method will technically refer to class methods.

 Before we start working with methods, let's look at the following code and think of how we can improve it: